vinniefalco/LuaBridge/README.md

     int A::staticData;
     float A::staticProperty;

-The corresponding registration statement is:
+The statement to register everything is:

     getGlobalNamespace (L)
       .beginNamespace ("test")